 This Singapore signature dish is popular not only within the country, but it is popular in China and Thailand as well.
-Although this dish is made up of only a few ingredients, but it tastes oh-so-good!
 This menu is made up of boiled chicken with a side of white rice cooked in chicken broth and crushed garlic.
-They are served with slices of cucumber, cilantro, curdled chicken blood (sometimes), hot winter melon soup, and dipping sauce made from ginger, garlic, chili, and dark soy sauce.
-Many people like Hainanese chicken and rice because although the overall flavor of the boiled chicken is bland, but it got that nice touch of spicy and salty flavors from the dipping sauce and a hint of “oily-garlicky” flavor from the rice.
+They are served with slices of cucumber, cilantro, curdled chicken blood (in some version), and hot winter melon soup.
+The chicken is eaten with dipping sauce made from ginger, garlic, chili, and dark soy sauce.
+Many people like Hainanese chicken and rice because although the overall flavor of the boiled chicken is bland, but it got that nice touch of spiciness and salty flavors from the dipping sauce and a hint of “oily-garlicky” flavor from the rice.

 Bak Kut Teh is simmered pork rib soup.
 The meaty part of the pork rib is simmered in herbal broth for several hours before soy sauce is added.
 The herbal broth has various Chinese herbs such as star anise, cinnamon, fennel, and garlic.
 The long simmering process results in tender meat with a strong peppery aroma.
-Bak Kut Teh is eaten with plain white rice and other side dishes but be warned though, Bak Kut Teh has a strong smell and some people may need time getting used to it.
+Bak Kut Teh is eaten with plain white rice and multiple side dishes.
+But be warned though, Bak Kut Teh has a strong smell and some people may need time getting used to it.

 In Singapore, kaya toast is both a breakfast and a snack.
 Kaya, or “coconut jam” resembles a creamy custard that you can spread on toast and it is made from coconut milk, sugar, pandan leaves, and eggs.
 Kaya toast is spread with this coconut jam and sometimes the toast may be dipped in soft-boiled egg and sprinkled with icing.
 Kaya toast is usually eaten with coffee or tea and it makes a great snack especially when your body is craving something sweet and filling.